microsoft/playwright/docs/src/best-practices-js.md

 ```js
 👍 await expect(page.getByText('welcome')).toBeVisible();
 ```

 ### Configure debugging

 [Debug your tests live in VSCode.](/getting-started-vscode#live-debugging)

 For CI failures, use the playwright [trace viewer](./trace-viewer.md) instead of videos and screenshots.
-The trace viewer gives you a full trace of your tests as a local PWA that can easily be shared.
+The trace viewer gives you a full trace of your tests as a local Progressive Web App (PWA) that can easily be shared.
 With the trace viewer you can view the timeline, inspect DOM snapshots for each action, view network requests and more.

 Traces are set to run on CI on the first retry of a failed test.
-However you can also run a trace locally when developing.
+We don't recommend setting this to 'on' so that traces are run on every test as it's very performance heavy.
+However you can run a trace locally when developing with the `--trace` flag.

 ```js
 npx playwright test --trace on